lambdastackio/jsonlang/README.md

-# Jsonlang is developed and maintained by lambdaStack CI/CD Team.
-It is built on earlier work on Jsonnet by David Cunningham at Google (dcunnin@google.com)
+# JsonLang is developed and maintained by LambdaStack CI/CD Team.
+It is built on earlier work of Jsonnet by David Cunningham at Google (dcunnin@google.com)